Agent Blocks in Workflows

 - Static values β Fixed parameters you define

-The agentβs response becomes available for subsequent blocks:
+The agentβs response is available to subsequent blocks as agent_result:

 Trigger: Webhook (meeting transcript received from video conferencing)